Doglando’s 5-Step Adult Dog Learning Journey begins with…

 Before paying for an assessment, we require all new members to first take a tour of Doglando’s nature-rich, 6-acre campus.

 Rachael and Amber are her to support you every step of the way!

 In Adult Dog Foundations, each week you’ll receive new video training lessons, which you can watch on your own time and practice at home with your dog.

-A week later, you will meet Amber on a Zoom Q&A Call where you can ask her any questions you have about mastering and advancing your skills.
+In the week following each new lesson, you will meet a Trainer at Doglando for a Practice Session where you can ask any questions you have about mastering and advancing your skills.